23/resumable.js/README.md

 ## How do I set it up with my server?

 Most of the magic for Resumable.js happens in the user's browser, but files still need to be reassembled from chunks on the server side.
-This should be a fairly simple task and can be achieved in any web framework or language, which is able to receive file uploads.
+This should be a fairly simple task, which and can be achieved using any web framework or language that is capable of handling file uploads.

 To handle the state of upload chunks, a number of extra parameters are sent along with all requests: